×

 I made this for a birthday gathering last week and people LOVED it.
 It is a baked version of the more oily deep green frittata popular among Persians.
 There they serve little squares of it with drinks.
-This quantity makes enough to serve 4 people as part of a mezze.
+This quantity makes enough to serve 4 people as part of a mezze meal.
 Give yourself plenty of time to make it though, it takes a while to process or chop all the herbs.
 The recipe is from Sabrina Ghayour’s Persiana.

 200g flat leaf parsley